When Is the Best Time

 1 Online Permit Two Months in Advance

-To be on the safe side and make your planning easier is in the form of an internet lottery which we did two months in advance, from April to October.
+To be on the safe side and make your planning easier, apply at the internet lottery, which we did two months in advance, from April to October.
 If you plan to go in April, you must apply in February.
 You are asked to register for three different days, and a bit of luck is needed.
-Apply online here, but first, create an account.
+Apply online here, but first, create an account, afterwards, you can apply for the Subway permit.
+The lottery is open from February to August for trips between April and October!!!

 When you enter your favourite three days, you get shown the three most requested days for your month.
 You would get an e-mail if you won the lottery a month later.